 - Rifaximin + Neomycin combination for Methane-predominant SIBO (Source)

-- Treatment for Hydrogen Sulfide SIBO hasn’t been well established, but a combination of antibiotics, bismuth, and other medications have been used.
+- Treatment for Hydrogen Sulfide SIBO hasn’t been well established, but a combination of the above plus bismuth (Pepto Bismol/Kaopectate) seem to be the most promising medication approach to date.

 Prokinetic agents (such as Metoclopramide) are often given alongside antibiotics to help move things through the gut more quickly and reduce risk of feeding the bacteria.